DSC-McMaster-U/uniserver/README.md

 This app was created as a coding challenge.

 ## File Structure
-[a link](https://github.com/DShah-git/uniserver/tree/main/uniserver-fe) is the front-end react app and follow the usual react file structure.
+[uniserver-be](https://github.com/DShah-git/uniserver/tree/main/uniserver-fe) is the front-end react app and follow the usual react file structure.

 ###Instruction for running